darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     name = 'Chrysophylax'
     print('Hi,', name)

-Another chapter [XXX the previous one?] explains how to dissect this text and expose its grammatical structure: that is, how to parse it.
-The parsed form is called an abstract syntax tree (AST); in this chapter we let Python's `ast.parse` produce it for us.
+The first step is to dissect this text and expose its grammatical
+structure: that is, to parse it.
+The parsed form is called an abstract syntax tree (AST); Python's `ast.parse` function can produce it for us.
+How `ast.parse` works would take a whole separate article.

     # in transcripts:
     >>> import ast, dis, astpp # (You can find astpp, by Alex Leone, on the web)